sirikagen/Bipolar-fMRI--Home_assignment_programming-/README.md

 --------------------------------------------------------------------------------------------

 ### Description
 The goal of this programming assignment was to write our own version-controlled Python code to visualize fMRI data.
-The aim was to learn how to start a project from scratch, such as setting up a conda environment, write our own code, and upload said code toGitHub for version control for writing and recieving feedback.
+The aim was to learn how to start a project from scratch, such as setting up a conda environment, write our own code, and upload said code to GitHub for version control for writing and recieving feedback.

 The data I have chosen is from a term-based meta-analysis on 157 studies where the key term is bipolar disorder.
 Originally I hoped to do a comparison of one meta-analysis baseed on 130 studies, and the following meta-analysis on 157 studies.
 However, I did not have time for everything in the end, but the traces of my fanatasy are left behind.
 AKA the unneccessary add-on of "157" here and there.
 The numbers carry no significance past a reek of grappling passion for fancy 0s & 1s, and time-blind enthusiasm.
 I chose to both visualize the association data and the uniformity data, for my own curiosity, but also to showcase the difference in these types of data.
 Below I have included an explaination of the association test map and uniformity test map from the same source I acquired these data sets.
 <br/>